Fall Risk Wristbands: A Clear and Practical Guide to Patient Safety

 Human-Centered Design

-Fall prevention devices are becoming lighter, less noticeable, and easier to understand—all while offering smarter protection.
+Fall prevention devices are becoming lighter, less noticeable, and easier to understand- all with smarter protection..

 Conclusion